buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_3_Compile_Contract_Locally.md

 We need to do this because in the real world, smart contracts live on the blockchain.
 And, we want our website and smart contract to be used by real people so they can 👋 at us or do whatever you want them to do!

 So, even when we're working locally we want to imitate that environment.
-Technically, we could just compile and run Solidity code, but, what makes Solidity magical is how it can interact with the blockchain and Ethereum wallets (which we'll see more of in next lesson).
+Technically, we could just compile and run Solidity code, but what makes Solidity magical is how it can interact with the blockchain and Ethereum wallets (which we'll see more of in the next lesson).
 So, better to just knock this out right now.

 We're just going to write a custom script that handles those 3 steps for us.